dubcat/PathOfBuildingCommunity3.21QuickFix/README.md

 - Done

+- Path of Building will tell you there is a new Update.
+If you update, it will go back to 3.20

 - Remember that this will only give you the new passive tree, it does not add function for the new Mastery nodes.
 They will show up red in Path of Building.